 - Median Household Income: (Table ID B19013) is less than 80% of the statewide median based on the most current Census Tract (ID 140) level data from the 2012-2016 American Community Survey (<\$51,026).
 Communities with a population less than 15,000 may use data at the Census Block Group (ID 150) level.
 Unincorporated communities may use data at the Census Place (ID 160) level.
-Data is available at: http://factfinder2.census.gov/faces/nav/jsf/pages/index.xhtml - CalEnviroScreen: An area identified as among the most disadvantaged 25% in the state according to the CalEPA and based on the California Communities Environmental Health Screening Tool 3.0 (CalEnviroScreen 3.0) scores (score must be greater than or equal to 36.62).
-This list can be found at the following link under SB 535 List of Disadvantaged Communities: http://www.calepa.ca.gov/EnvJustice/GHGInvest/ - National School Lunch Program: At least 75% of public-school students in the project area are eligible to receive free or reduced-price meals under the National School Lunch Program.
-Data is available at http://www.cde.ca.gov/ds/sd/sd/filessp.asp.
+Data is available at the United States Census Bureau Website. - CalEnviroScreen: An area identified as among the most disadvantaged 25% in the state according to the CalEPA and based on the California Communities Environmental Health Screening Tool 3.0 (CalEnviroScreen 3.0) scores (score must be greater than or equal to 39.34).
+The mapping tool can be found here and the list can be found under "SB 535 List of Disadvantaged Communities".

+- National School Lunch Program: At least 75% of public-school students in the project area are eligible to receive free or reduced-price meals under the National School Lunch Program.
+Data is available at the California Department of Education website.
 Applicants using this measure must indicate how the project benefits the school students in the project area.
 Project must be located within two miles of the school(s) represented by this criteria. - Native American Tribal Lands: Projects located within Federally Recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria). - Other: If an applicant believes that the project benefits a disadvantaged community, but the project does not meet the aforementioned criteria due to a lack of accurate information, the applicant may submit another means of qualifying for consideration.
 Commission staff will assess and score this question for applicants using the "Other" category to qualify as a disadvantaged community.
-Suggested alternatives that can be submitted under this category include:

-- Census data that represents a small neighborhood or unincorporated area.
+Suggested alternatives that can be submitted under this category include: - Census data that represents a small neighborhood or unincorporated area.
 The applicant must submit for consideration a quantitative assessment, such as a survey, to demonstrate that the community's median household income is at or below 80% of the state median household income. - CalEnviroScreen data that represents a small neighborhood or unincorporated area.
 The applicant must submit for consideration an assessment to demonstrate that the community's CalEnviroScreen score is at or above 39.34. - A Regional Definition such as "environmental justice communities" or "communities of concern," must document a robust public outreach process that includes the input of community stakeholders and be stratified based on severity.
-A regional definition of disadvantaged communities must be adopted as part of a regular 4-year cycle adoption of a Regional Transportation Plan (RTP)/ Sustainable Communities Strategy (SCS) by an MPO or RTPA per obligations with Title VI of the Federal Civil Rights Act of 1964.
-A regional definition of disadvantaged communities should be used for the region's broader planning purposes rather than only for ATP grant funding. - Healthy Places Index (more info)
+A regional definition of disadvantaged communities must be adopted as part of a regular 4-year cycle adoption of a Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) by an MPO or RTPA per obligations with Title VI of the Federal Civil Rights Act of 1964.
+A regional definition of disadvantaged communities should be used for the region's broader planning purposes rather than only for ATP grant funding.
+Regional definitions not previously approved by the Commission must be submitted a minimum of one month before the application deadline. - Healthy Places Index (HPI): The Index includes a composite score for each census tract in the State.
+The higher the score, the healthier the community conditions based on 25 community characteristics.
+The scores are then converted to a percentile to compare it to other tracts in the State.
+A census tract must be in the 25th percentile or less to qualify as a disadvantaged community.
+The live map and the direct data can both be found on the California Healthy Places Index website.